 (1) chapters 97A, 97B, and 97C to describe zone or permit area boundaries, to designate fish spawning beds or fish preserves, to select hunters or anglers for areas, to provide for registration of game or fish, to prevent or control wildlife disease, or to correct errors or omissions in rules that do not have a substantive effect on the intent or application of the original rule; or

-(2) section 84D.12 to designate prohibited invasive species, regulated invasive species, and unregulated nonnative species.
+(2) section 84D.12 to list prohibited invasive species, regulated invasive species, and unregulated nonnative species.

 It is part of the department's mission that within the department's resources the commissioner shall endeavor to: